Asabeneh/30-Days-Of-Python/09_Day_Conditionals/09_conditionals.md

     fruits = ['banana', 'orange', 'mango', 'lemon']
     ```
     If a fruit doesn't exist in the list add the fruit to the list and print the modified list.
 If the fruit exists print('That fruit already exist in the list')
+    ### Exercises: Level 3
     7. Here we have a person dictionary.
 Feel free to modify it!
     ```py
         person={
     'first_name': 'Asabeneh',